krevoit/bird2-config/README.md

 ### Requirements
 - GoRTR (I used the docker image)
-- BGPQ3 or BGPQ4
+- BGPQ3 or BGPQ4 (This generates the IRR filters)
-- Bird2 (obviously)
+- Bird2 (obviously, for routing)
-- Crontab (or a similar program to execute a bash script task daily)
+- Crontab (or a similar program to execute a bash script task daily, possibly root access required)

 ### Notes
 - This is a slightly complicated configuration